5 Common Nonprofit CRM Implementation Mistakes

 1. Lack of Strategy

 Lack of vision and strategy is the most common mistake not only in the case of CRM implementation but also in the implementation of any project.
 So, before implementing a CRM system, analyze your objectives and define what exactly you want to accomplish by implementing a CRM system.
-A haphazardly implemented CRM will end up creating more problems rather than solving them.
-Ensure that you set realistic goals which are time bound and measurable.
 While choosing the CRM vendor, ensure that it meets both your short term and long term goals.

 2. User Input